yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Implementations of CEP include Esper, IBM InfoSphere Streams, Apama, TIBCO StreamBase, and SQLstream.

+##### Stream analytics

 The boundary between CEP and stream analytics is blurry, analytics tends to be less interested in finding specific event sequences and is more oriented toward aggregations and statistical metrics.

 Frameworks with analytics in mind are: Apache Storm, Spark Streaming, Flink, Concord, Samza, and Kafka Streams.
 Hosted services include Google Cloud Dataflow and Azure Stream Analytics.

+##### Maintaining materialized views

+In principle, any state processor could be used for materialized view maintenance, although the need to maintain events forever runs counter to the assumptions of some analytics-oriented frameworks that mostly operate on windows of a limited duration.

+##### Search on streams

 Sometimes there is a need to search for individual events continually, such as full-text search queries over streams.

+##### Message passing and RPC

-Message-passing ystems are also based on messages and events, we normally don't think of them as stream processors.
+Message-passing systems are also based on messages and events, we normally don't think of them as stream processors.

 There is some crossover area between RPC-like systems and stream processing.
 Apache Storm has a feature called _distributed RPC_.

+#### Reasoning About Time

 In a batch process, the time at which the process is run has nothing to do with the time at which the events actually occurred.

 Many stream processing frameworks use the local system clock on the processing machine (_processing time_) to determine windowing.
 It is a simple approach that breaks down if there is any significant processing lag.

+##### Event time versus processing time

 Confusing event time and processing time leads to bad data.
 Processing time may be unreliable as the stream processor may queue events, restart, etc. It's better to take into account the original event time to count rates.

+##### Knowing when you're ready

 You can never be sure when you have received all the events.

 You can time out and declare a window ready after you have not seen any new events for a while, but it could still happen that some events are delayed due a network interruption.
 You need to be able to handle such _stranggler_ events that arrive after the window has already been declared complete.

 1. You can ignore the stranggler events, tracking the number of dropped events as a metric.
 2. Publish a _correction_, an updated value for the window with stranglers included.
-You may also need to retrat the previous output.
+You may also need to retract the previous output.

+##### Whose clock are you using, anyway?

 To adjust for incofrrect device clocks, one approach is to log three timestamps:

-* The time at which the event occurred, according to the device clock
+- The time at which the event occurred, according to the device clock
-* The time at which the event was sent to the server, according to the device clock
+- The time at which the event was sent to the server, according to the device clock
-* The time at which the event was received by the server, according to the server clock.
+- The time at which the event was received by the server, according to the server clock.

 You can estimate the offset between the device clock and the server clock, then apply that offset to the event timestamp, and thus estimate the true time at which the event actually ocurred.

+##### Types of windoes

 Several types of windows are in common use:

-* Tumbling window: Fixed length.
+- Tumbling window: Fixed length.
 If you have a 1-minute tumbling window, all events between 10:03:00 and 10:03:59 will be grouped in one window, next window would be 10:04:00-10:04:59
-* Hopping window: Fixed length, but allows windows to overlap in order to provide some smoothing.
+- Hopping window: Fixed length, but allows windows to overlap in order to provide some smoothing.
 If you have a 5-minute window with a hop size of 1 minute, it would contain the events between 10:03:00 and 10:07:59, next window would cover 10:04:00-10:08:59
-* Sliding window: Events that occur within some interval of each other.
+- Sliding window: Events that occur within some interval of each other.
 For example, a 5-minute sliding window would cover 10:03:39 and 10:08:12 because they are less than 4 minutes apart.
-* Session window: No fixed duration.
+- Session window: No fixed duration.
 All events for the same user, the window ends when the user has been inactive for some time (30 minutes).
 Common in website analytics

+#### Steam Joins

 The fact that new events can appear anytime on a stream makes joins on stream challenging.

-#### Stream-stream joins
+##### Stream-stream joins

 You want to detect recent trends in searched-for URLs.
 You log an event containing the query.
 Someone clicks one of the search results, you log another event recording the click.
 You need to bring together the events for the search action and the click action.

 For this type of join, a stream processor needs to maintain _state_: All events that occurred in the last hour, indexed by session ID.
 Whenever a search event or click event occurs, it is added to the appropriate index, and the stream processor also checks the other index to see if another event for the same session ID has already arrived.
 If there is a matching event, you emit an event saying search result was clicked.

-#### Stream-table joins
+##### Stream-table joins

 Sometimes know as _enriching_ the activity events with information from the database.

 Imagine two datasets: a set of usr activity events, and a database of user profiles.
 Activity events include the user ID, and the the resulting stream should have the augmented profile information based upon the user ID.

 The stream process needs to look at one activity event at a time, look up the event's user ID in the database, and add the profile information to the activity event.
-THe database lookup could be implemented by querying a remote database., however this would be slow and risk overloading the database.
+The database lookup could be implemented by querying a remote database., however this would be slow and risk overloading the database.

 Another approach is to load a copy of the database into the stream processor so that it can be queried locally without a network round-trip.
 The stream processor's local copy of the database needs to be kept up to date; this can be solved with change data capture.

-#### Table-table join
+##### Table-table join

 The stream process needs to maintain a database containing the set of followers for each user so it knows which timelines need to be updated when a new tweet arrives.

-#### Time-dependence join
+##### Time-dependence of joins

 The previous three types of join require the stream processor to maintain some state.